Back to Blog

 5 Key Questions to Ask Before Building

-1. What is the specific business outcome? — "save 10 hours/week per technician" is a real goal; "modernise our ops" is not
+1. What is the specific business outcome? - "reduce double entry for intake" is a real goal; "modernise our ops" is not

 3. Who owns the source code and data? — get this in writing before signing; you should own both

-4. What's the maintenance plan? — custom software needs ~10–20% of original cost annually for maintenance + small features
+4. What's the maintenance plan? - custom software needs ongoing care, small fixes, and occasional feature work

 5. Have you used the developer's previous work? — talk to two of their prior clients; one will tell you what the developer's website won't